kilhage/class.js/README.md

 * Instaciate the class
 <pre>

-var object = YourClass( "YES" );
+var object = new YourClass( "YES" );

-// You can also use the new keyword like this if you feel for it, but it isn't needed.. var object = new YourClass( "YES" );
+// The new keyword isn't needed, but recomended since its
+// faster and makes your code more readlable.. var object = YourClass( "YES" );

 object.getMessage(); // --> "YES"